Seattle’s coronavirus moratorium on residential evictions is approved, expanded by City Council

-Seattle residents in fear of being evicted during the coronavirus outbreak may have a reprieve.
-The Seattle City Council has approved and expanded a moratorium on residential evictions ordered by Mayor Jenny Durkan.
+Seattle renters in fear of being evicted during the coronavirus outbreak may have a reprieve.
+The City Council has approved and expanded a moratorium on residential evictions ordered by Mayor Jenny Durkan.

 The council’s vote Monday comes in response to the coronavirus pandemic that has caused many businesses to close and many workers to lose income.